-NURS 4003 Professional Nursing Role
+NURS 4003 RN: Professional Nursing Role

 Assists the associate degree or diploma-prepared nurse's transition toward completion of a baccalaureate degree in nursing.
 Presents professional nursing role competencies that are essential to address current and future challenges of nursing and health care.
-Uses nursing theory to organize and link the increasing body of nursing knowledge.
-Prerequisites: Must be a registered nurse with an active nursing license; admission to the program or permission.
+Uses nursing theory to organize and link the increasing body of nursing knowledge. nursing license; admission to the program or permission.
+Pending Approval by the Oklahoma State Regents for Higher Education.

-NURS 4013 Health Assessment/Promotion
+NURS 4013 RN: Health Assessment/Promotion

 Health Assessment/Promotion provides a comprehensive knowledge base to collect and analyze a complete physical assessment and health database using a holistic framework and to formulate nursing diagnoses.
 Requires laboratory.
-Prerequisite or Concurrent: NURS 3323 and admission to the program or permission.
+Prerequisite: Admission to the program or permission.

-NURS 4113 Rural Nursing
+NURS 4113 RN: Rural Nursing